 The moon may also be a major factor in volcanic eruptions..
 Many studies have been conducted to see whether or not the moon is causing volcanoes on Earth, but they didn't find any direct relation..
 It could be an indirect factor; the moon is one factor, when it is combined with one or more other factors, a volcanic eruption takes place.

-Jupiter and the moon Europa are causing volcanic eruptions on the moon Io: "Its
+gravity of Jupiter and the moon Europa are causing volcanic eruptions on the

-hundreds of volcanoes are caused by heat coming from the gravitational push
+moon Io: "Its hundreds of volcanoes are caused by heat coming from the

 The case of the moon Io shows that volcanoes are caused by external factors; the Earth is no different.
 If they couldn't find a relation on Earth, it doesn't mean the relation doesn't exist.
 It simply means they couldn't find it.